 The long summer holidays are a great time to find relevant work experience in a field of your choice.
 Given, an intern may have a lower hourly rate than working part-time in a restaurant or shop, but the internship is likely to look better on your future resume.

-Understand the Importance, or Lack Thereof, of Co-Curricular Activities
+Understand the Importance, or Lack Thereof,

 On one hand, participation in co-curricular activities like team sports, and taking up leadership roles, can demonstrate positive characteristics that an employer will value.
 However, on the other hand, unlike in secondary school, your co-curricular actives in university will be unlikely to help you “DSA” into your future.